gavinying/modpoll/README.md

 It shows the version of the program by default.

-Similar to the above *modsim* test, we can poll data with `docker run`,
+Similar to the above *modsim* test, we can poll data with `docker run`, in order to avoid printing out received data, the argument `--daemon` or `-d` is recommended to use with docker.

   ```bash
   docker run helloysd/modpoll modpoll -d --tcp modsim.topmaker.net --config https://raw.githubusercontent.com/gavinying/modpoll/master/examples/modsim.csv